dtcc-platform/dtcc-data/README.md

 This project is documented as part of the
 [DTCC Platform Documentation](https://platform.dtcc.chalmers.se/).

+For the merged data server deployment and usage, see `README-server.md`.

 ## Authors (in order of appearance)

 * [Dag Wästerberg](https://chalmersindustriteknik.se/sv/medarbetare/dag-wastberg/)